 This begs the question: Is it possible to completely separate competent public policy and decision making when entangled in adulterous liaisons?
 Some will argue that one’s private life has nothing to do with running a nation, or, the old standby: keep government out of the bedroom.

-How about we take this into consideration: Government is responsible for balancing our social and economic systems, right?
+How about we consider this: Government is responsible for balancing our social and economic systems, right?
 Well, the trickle-down effects of infidelity impose on those systems.
 How?
 Let me count the ways.
 Emotional: people affected by adultery may depend on drugs to deal/not deal (more addiction), an abundance of mental health practitioners are utilized to process the trauma (truth), hospitalization costs when self-inflicted wounds or other forms of physical abuse are at play (did I mention murder?).
 Financial: pockets are drained due to divorce, loss of income and bankruptcy with welfare right behind to pick up the slack.
-The fallout is enormous – and it’s real.
-(Did I mention stalking, unwanted pregnancies, STDs and HIV?).
+The fallout is enormous—and it’s real.
+(Did I mention stalking, unwanted pregnancies, STDs, and HIV?)
 This is just the short form.
 What this translates into is excess money being spent unnecessarily.
-And guess who’s paying for that?
+Guess who’s paying for that?

 And, what if we asked this of our government and its officials as well?